When does the fellowship program start and end?

 There is no requirement for fellows to be students or to hold a college degree.
-We warmly invite you to apply if you are not in college.
+We warmly invite people of all educational experiences to apply.

 What is the application process like?

 Applications are due on January 20, 2021 at 11:59 PM PT.
 First round interviews will be conducted in the first week of February by phone or video.
 Applicants will then interview with potential host sites in the first half of March.
 Fellowship announcements will be made by early March.
 If you need an early decision, see below.